jimsmits19/blag-engine/readme.md

-version 0.0.0: use express to serve html files generated from flat-files. version 0.0.1: Adding ability to post a post to the server. version 0.0.2: File names are handled.
+version 0.0.0: use express to serve html files generated from flat-files. version 0.0.1: Adding ability to post a post to the server. version 0.0.2: Post file names are handled.